 Heritage Communities has created a one-of-a-kind, exclusive program for those with cognitive impairment, called Portraits.
 The Portraits program is based on the philosophies and principles of Dr. Maria Montessori and is centered on enhancing our memory care residents’ current abilities (rather than what they are no longer able to do), all while adding purpose and meaning to their lives.

-Here, your family’s experience in memory care begins with an assessment of your loved one’s needs in addition to learning their likes, dislikes, interests and other key life details so we can create an individualized care plan that includes:
+Here, your family’s experience in a memory care community begins with an assessment of your loved one’s needs in addition to learning their likes, dislikes, interests and other key life details so we can create an individualized care plan that includes:

 - Engaging, multi-sensory activities specific to each resident

 - Individualized daily schedules based on interests, abilities, needs and wants